nicolaei/master/docs/thesis/source/07_discussion.md

 Optimizing the approach
 -----------------------

- * The way I've been doing my scans could be way more optimized by doing them in the driver.
-For example the selective scan ends up (after my understanding) switching back and forth between listening and serving while scanning.
-This is because I'm just using the IW tool.
-   Though however, the results still show that there is a benifit in client latency when it comes to this.
+While the results shown in this thesis are promising, it is possible that they could be improved with some optimization.
+Since all the tests were done by interfacing with the Wi-Fi card from `python`, which was talking to `iw`, both smooth scan and selective scan would probably show better results if implemented directly at the driver level.

+This is because every call to iw launches a new scan for the selected channel, so both smooth scan and selective scan will experience some overhead.
+While full scan was only a single call to `iw`, and then the drivers took care of the rest.
+By implementing this logic in the driver it is possible that the scans would take even shorter, and thus improve the results even further.

+In addition to that, `iw` did not allow for customizing MinCT and MaxCT, which could further improve the results by limiting the scanning period for typically less populated channels.

+\todo{
- * Move min and max channel time sections from [Future Work] to this chapter?
+    Move min and max channel time sections from [Future Work] to this location?
+}

+\todo{
- * Move extra radio operation on a separate channel from [Future Work] to this chapter?
+    Move extra radio operation on a separate channel from [Future Work] to this location?
+}

 <!--